chrisman/g38talk/README.md

 ## Read online

+Note that this is a less good experience than running the slides, because there are pictures and gifs that you'll be missing.
+Note further that even just reading the slides is a lesser experience than hearing me talk about them, because there are inflections and jokes ~and my handsome face~ that you'll be missing.

+That said, knock yourself out:

 0. [hello] - Placeholder
-1. [roadmap] - What are we going to talk about today?
+1. [roadmap] - or, _The Plan_.
+What are we going to talk about today?
 2. [credibility] - Who am I and why am I standing up here talking?
 2. [my_background] - My journey through life and into writing software.
 2. [your_future] - Job search.
 How it worked for me and what my advice is for you.